-Visiting London on a small budget we have some great news, travelers!
-There are some cheap or free things you can do!
+If you are visiting London on a small budget we have some great news, travelers!
+There are some cheap or free things you can do in London!

-London’s expansive and bustling streets are some of the most densely populated in Europe, and the city has evolved to become one of the most multicultural in the world today.
-Home to world-class museums, theaters, attractions, nightlife and cuisine, it’s literally impossible to run out of things to do here!
+London’s expansive and bustling streets are some of the most densely populated in Europe.
+The city has evolved to become one of the most multicultural in the world today.
+Home to world-class museums, theaters, attractions, nightlife and cuisine, it’s literally impossible to run out of things to do in London!

 However, London isn’t a city for everybody and the cost of living and overpopulation can prove too stressful for some.
 But, for those who can stick it, it’s one of the most fascinating and enticing cities in the world.

-It’s a well known fact that London is NOT a cheap city to visit or to live in.
+It’s a well-known fact that London is NOT a cheap city to visit or to live in.
 Everything in London seems to cost twice as much as it would in any other major European city, even down to a cup of coffee!
-However, this doesn’t mean that it’s impossible to see the city on a budget.
+However, this doesn’t mean that it’s impossible to experience London on a budget.
 All of the activities included on this list are under £10 or free!
 Wherever your interests lie and whatever the size of your budget, London has something for you.

 If you’re stuck for budget accommodations, then check out this list of the best hostels in London.
 You should also have a look at these other helpful articles about London –

 Cheap Things To Do In London